 Oppo, like many Chinese smartphone brands, sells high-end smartphones and even 5G phones for a substantially lower price than rivals from places like South Korea (such as Samsung and LG) and the US (such as Google and Apple).

-While the phones are often cheaper though they’re not necessarily a step down in quality, packing top-end chipsets, all-screen designs, and most other things you’d expect from a flagship.
+While the phones are often cheaper though they’re not necessarily a step down in quality, packing top-end chipsets, all-screen designs, and most of the other things you’d expect from a flagship.

 So Oppo is a brand to choose if you want a relatively affordable 5G phone without sacrificing specs or quality.
 This also makes it an appealing option for 5G SIM Only, since you can buy the phone outright without bankrupting yourself, then get a SIM Only plan for it.